ISE-Sustainable-AI/basht/experiments/raytune_kubernetes/README.md

 ## Minikube
 - I started nfs on minikube
 - I took out the service account name in the ray-operator.yml
-- I set image pull policy in the operator yml to always
+- I set image pull policy in the operator yml to ifnotpresent
-- I changed to a specific image version
+- I have to find out the current image version that is used